ipandzic/flask-url-shortener/README.md

 }
 ```

-To shorten a URL send a POST request to http://127.0.0.1:5000/register with a "url" parameter (Basic authentication required):
+To shorten a URL send a POST request to http://127.0.0.1:5000/register with a "url" parameter, and an optional "redirect_type" parameter (Basic authentication required):
 ```
 {
 	"url": "https://www.vecernji.hr/",